 The facade of the Pro Arte Pavilion was restored.
 With the inauguration of the Russian pavilion, the number of national pavilions in the Giardini other than the Italian Pavilion rose to seven: those of Belgium (1907), Hungary (1909), Germany (1909), Great Britain (1909), France (1912), and Russia (1914).
 Between 1916 and 1918, the Biennale was cancelled because of the First World War.

-On 27th April, futurist poet Marinetti arranged a drop of anti-Biennale leaflets in St Mark's Square.
+On 8th July, futurist poet Marinetti arranged a drop of anti-Biennale leaflets in St. Mark's Square.
 The first names of international repute appeared on show, with one room dedicated to Klimt, a one-man show for Renoir, and a retrospective dedicated to Courbet.
 Fradeletto had a work by Picasso removed from the Spanish salon in the central Palazzo, fearing that its novelty might shock the public.
 The Spanish artist had his first work exhibited at the Biennale only in 1948.

 The first national pavilion opened in the Giardini di Castello (Belgium, designed by Léon Sneyers).